racherson/uno_player/README.md

 ## Notes

 Some commands and queries may take some time to run.
 If it looks like the KB isn't updated immediately, wait a minute just in case and give the system time to run.
 The status tab will tell you the states of the different agents; here you can see if the session-reasoner is still planning.

+## Representation
+The Cards.krf file contains how we represent the card entities and their properties (e.g. colors, numbers, symbols).
+The OpponentsState.krf file contains how we represent the opponent entities and their properties (e.g. hand size, color preferences).
+The GameState.krf file contains how we represent the state of the game (e.g. top card in discard pile).

+## Reasoning
+We use planning and horn clauses for our reasoning.
+StrategyHierarchyPlanning.krf contains our early and late-game strategies.
+These strategies involve a rule hierarchy implemented via planning.
+PlayableCardQueries.krf contains helper horn clauses used to implement our strategies, for instance finding the highest numeric playable card in your hand or what color to switch to when playing a wild.
+UpdateGameStatePlanning.krf handles the side effects and reasoning of yourself and opponents turns.
+For example, updating an opponent's hand size when they draw or play a card, or updating an opponent's color preferences when they play a wild.
+All planning methods are listed with their arities in the PlanningOntology.krf file.